microsoft/semantic-kernel/docs/decisions/0047-azure-open-ai-connectors.md

 ---
 # These are optional elements.
 Feel free to remove any of them.
-status: proposed
+status: accepted
 contact: rogerbarreto
-date: 2024-06-19
+date: 2024-06-24
-deciders: rogerbarreto, matthewbolanos, markwallace-microsoft
+deciders: rogerbarreto, matthewbolanos, markwallace-microsoft, sergeymenshykh
-consulted: stephentoub, sergeymenshykh, dmytrostruk
+consulted: stephentoub, dmytrostruk
 ---

 # OpenAI and Azure Connectors Naming and Structuring